liuhoward/teaching/business_intelligence/Datawarehouse_Installation.md

 Verify the name of server instance.
 Check the state of Server instance.
 It should be in running state

 c.
-You can use the following or any other such video as a guide to installation
+You can use the following or any other such video as a guide to install

 https://www.youtube.com/watch?v=UcsItGq3mmM